 The appeal was heard in October, 2009 and we won, with the court ordering that the ALC apply the regulations and make legal conclusions based on the court’s factual findings.
 Chem Nuclear has filed a petition seeking review of the decision in the SC Supreme Court.

 The Supreme Court denied Chem Nuclear's petition and the case was been remanded to the ALC.
 Judge Trip Anderson issued an Order ruling that the landfill met the regulatory requirements.
-We filed our second appeal in the Court of Appeals and are in the process of submitting our legal briefs.
-We expect briefing to be complete by the spring of 2013.
+We filed our second appeal in the Court of Appeals and submitted our legal briefs in the spring of 2013.
 The Court of Appeals is hearing oral arguments on February 5, 2014.